Atlanta United FC

 148— all NaN —

-To ensure the dataset contained only valid match rows, we applied two focused filters to the Date column.
-First, MLS = MLS[MLS["Date"].notna()] removes every row where the parsed value is NaT—these are blank separator lines that FBref inserts between rounds.
-Second, MLS = MLS[MLS["Date"] != "Date"] drops the occasional row where the literal text "Date" reappears as a repeated header inside the table.
-After these two steps, the DataFrame contains only genuine match records with proper datetime values, eliminating noise and preventing downstream errors in time‑based analyses.
+To ensure the dataset contained only valid match rows, we applied two focused filters.
+MLS = MLS[MLS["Date"].notna()] removes blank separator rows that FBref inserts between rounds.
+MLS = MLS[MLS["Date"] != "Date"] drops repeated header rows.
+After these steps, the DataFrame contains only genuine match records.

-The table below lists a sample of MLS matches with the core fields we scraped and cleaned: week/day/date/time, home and away teams, each side’s xG, the final score, attendance, and venue.
+The table below lists a sample of MLS matches with core fields: week/day/date/time, home and away teams, each side's xG, the final score, attendance, and venue.
 We also derived Home Goals, Away Goals, Total Match Goals, and a Goal Bucket label.
-This gives quick context for each game and shows the raw inputs we’ll use to build the KPI in the next section.

 To compute this KPI, we classify each match by total goals, clean bad records, and aggregate by outcome to see how scoring intensity distributes across results.